bxparks/AUniter/jenkins/README.md

 [AceButton](https://github.com/bxparks/AceButton) library, the first Arduino library that I ever wrote, which provides button debouncing and event dispatching.

+I have also assumed that you have an Arduino UNO (or an equivalent clone) attached to the serial port, and that the OS has assigned it to the serial port `/dev/ttyACM0`.
+The argument to the `--boards` flag will be set to `uno:/dev/ttyACM0`.
+If you are using another Arduino board, for example an old Nano, then the `--board` flag could be something like `nano:/dev/ttyUSB0`.

 1. Clone the `AceButton` git repository.
 Here, I will assume that your git repository is located in the `$HOME` directory.
 If you generally keep